If you're considering getting a laser tattoo removal, there are a few things you'll need to do before you go under the laser.

 By following these guidelines, you can ensure that your skin is in the best possible condition for laser tattoo removal.
 Keep in mind that laser tattoo removal is not a one-time treatment, it will take a series of treatments to remove the tattoo completely and the number of treatments needed will depend on the size, location, and colour of the tattoo.

 BOOK YOUR FREE CONSULTION

-At Unify Skin & Laser Clinic we offer payment options and answer all your questions before you start your sessions.
+At Unify Skin & Laser Clinic we answer all your questions before you start your sessions.
 Experience does count and we want you to know you’re in safe hands.

 Call: 0407 413 180 or